Mario (franchise): Mario Strikers series

 The Mario Strikers series (Mario Football in Europe) made its debut for the GameCube with Super Mario Strikers in 2005, developed by Next Level Games.
 Mario Strikers Charged was released for the Wii in 2007.
 Mario Strikers: Battle League was released for the Nintendo Switch in 2022.

 Mario and Sonic at the Olympic Games series

-In 2007, Mario characters appeared alongside the Sonic the Hedgehog characters in the sports game, Mario & Sonic at the Olympic Games, developed by Sega as the crossover series.
+In 2007, Mario characters appeared alongside the Sonic the Hedgehog characters in the sports game, Mario & Sonic at the Olympic Games, developed by Sega as a crossover series.
 This was followed by 5 sequels: Olympic Winter Games in 2009, London 2012 Olympic Games in 2011, Sochi 2014 Olympic Winter Games in 2013, Rio 2016 Olympic Games in 2016, and Olympic Games Tokyo 2020 in 2019, with an arcade version of the game releasing in 2020.